Step 5, Alternative Twelve Steps

 Original wording (AA): Admitted to God, to ourselves, and to another human being the exact nature of our wrongs.

-The following audio is a commentary on Step Five.
-There is a written transcript immediately below the audio player.
+See written transcript immediately below the audio player.

 If you see this text instead of the image of a sound player, click on the link below to play the file from your computer.